 It is also a fun way to get exercise as you bowl and walk around the bowling alley.

-You can have a bowling party at home or at an alley such as Lucky Strike Lanes in New York City.
 If you do have a home bowling party there are several things you should consider:

 - Make sure the space is safe for everyone who will be attending–have plenty of seating if needed (and don’t forget about getting food).
 Make sure it’s clean too!